 Muscle contractions and their importance

 In order to move your skeletal muscles will concentrically and eccentrically contract.
-Landing and holding a posture like the plank for instance, it is the isometric contraction that keeps you steady, stable and comfortable.
+Landing and holding a posture like a plank for instance, is the isometric contraction that keeps you steady, stable and comfortable.

-Concentric contraction of muscle fibers decreases a joint angle, eccentric contraction is an active yet lessened contraction of muscle fibers during the increase of a joint angle and isometric is the activation of muscles with no movement of bones.
+Concentric contraction of muscle fibres decreases a joint angle, eccentric contraction is an active yet lessened contraction of muscle fibres during the increase of a joint angle and isometric is the activation of muscles with no movement of bones.